fractaldotbox/ddevkit/README.md

 ## Repository structure
 This is the monorepo including documentations and packages released.
+Note only default style is supported.

 ## Rationale
 - Dependency tree analyzer
 - open source apps
+- `graphql-request` is used with @tanstack query as lightweight fetching.
+Data are not normalized
+   - it is optional to combine with [client from the graph](https://thegraph.com/docs/en/querying/querying-from-an-application/#graph-client) with block tracking, cross-chain subgraphs handling etc.
+- `@graphprotocol/client-cli` is used for artifact generating

 - jotai over zustand
   - Jotai is preferred although zustand is being used in scaffold.
 Firstly it is used by shadcn, and it [doesn't use a single store as in zustand](https://zustand.docs.pmnd.rs/getting-started/comparison#jotai)